thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/06_internal_finance_firm_level.md

 # Load tables

 Since we load the data as a Pandas DataFrame, we want to pass the `dtypes`.
 We load the schema from Glue to guess the types

+R has a hard time importing correctly values with many missing values, so to force R to import `rd_tot_asset` as a float, we use the following trick

+- `rd_tot_asset` lowest value is -.013.
+Hence, when `rd_tot_asset` is missing replace by -1000
 <!-- #endregion -->

 ```sos kernel="SoS"